HUNTING IN NEW ZEALAND

 Matt and Sonya Osburn, April/May 2007

 Fellow bucks rut in the later part of April and on into the middle of May.
 Trophies are hunted from mid March to the end of July.
 Fallow Deer are hunted on private property in the Central Otago and Tapanui area.
 These Fallow are part of the Blue Mountain and Greenstone herds and they are consistently producing good trophy heads.
 This prime Fallow habitat consists of open native grass ridges and scrub covered gullies.
 High animal numbers are present.

 NZ Tahr are the kings of the alpine terrain.
 Bulls begin to move into the nanny groups at the end of May and will stay with these groups until the end of August.
 Tahr are hunted in the Westland and Mt Cook areas.
-Planning and a lot of time are required to obtain a trophy bull.
-The terrain, climate and the bull tahr’s habitat all add up to huge challenges that are often daunting on first appraisal of a trophy in more ways than one.
+Planning wisely is required to obtain a trophy bull.
+The terrain, climate and the bull tahr’s habitat all add up to challenges that are often daunting on first appraisal of a trophy in more ways than one.

 Chamois of both sexes produce good horns.
 Bucks are best hunted in the months of April through to the end of July.
 Summer hunting is available, that is from November to March.
 There are moderate numbers in all locations around the Wanaka Region.
 The opportunity to climb above the bush line and hunt the steep creeks is a challenge that benefits this alpine animal.
 The Chamois is a wonderful animal in a breathtaking environment.

 For the above four animals are available from March to the end of August.
 These are our winter months and conditions can be harsh at times.
 (Read more on New Zealand Weather)

 An accompaniment to your trophy hunting week.